alainncls/insights-js/README.md

 _Default value:_ `{}`
 The options to configure the behaviour of the tracking, namely:

-- wether or not to track the hash portion of the URL (defaults to `false`)
+- whether to track the hash portion of the URL (defaults to `false`)
-- wether or not to track the search portion of the URL (defaults to `false`)
+- whether to track the search portion of the URL (defaults to `false`)
-- wether or not to track unique page views as well (defaults to `true`)
+- whether to track unique page views as well (defaults to `true`)

 `options.hash: boolean`
 _Optional_